Skip to content

 • Popup Background — Material blur used behind tile control overlays: Ultra Thin, Thin, Regular, Thick, or Ultra Thick.

-Per-page style (title style, background image, reflow mode, theme) lives in the Page Editor, not here — see Layout Editor.
+Per-page style (title style, background image, theme) lives in the Page Editor, not here — see Layout Editor.

 Full reference in Rooms.